 The South32 Hermosa Community Fund

-The South32 Hermosa Community Fund was established in 2018 and, through a competitive grant round, supports nonprofit organizations based in Santa Cruz County, Arizona, and neighboring counties Pima, Cochise, Pinal, Graham, and Greenlee.
-Supported areas include: Education, Arts, Culture and History, Environment, Health and Welfare, Recreation, and Civic Enhancement.
-The South32 Hermosa Fund is held by the Community Foundation for Southern Arizona and its geographic affiliate, the Santa Cruz Community Foundation.
+The South32 Hermosa Community Fund supports nonprofit organizations based in Santa Cruz County.
+Supported areas include: Education; Arts, Culture and History; Environment; Health and Welfare; Recreation; and Civic Enhancement.
+The South32 Hermosa Fund is held at the Community Foundation for Southern Arizona and its geographic affiliate, the Santa Cruz Community Foundation.

 Up to $50,000 will be available each cycle; requests up to $10,000 will be considered.
 Only one application will be accepted per organization per year.
-Cycles are currently scheduled to open on May 28, 2019, September 2, 2019, January 6, 2020, and May 4, 2020.
-Organizations will be not eligible to reapply until current grant and reporting is completed.
+Cycles are currently scheduled to open on September 2, 2019, January 6, 2020, and May 4, 2020.
+Organizations will be not eligible to reapply until current grant and reporting are completed.